xL1n/xL1n/README.md

 - 👋 Hello, I’m Xianglin Pu
 - 👀 I’m interested in learning new things related to IoT, and making interesting stuff.
+- I have posted some mini projects I have done with descriptions and implementations
 - 🌱 I’m currently learning BEng Electronic and Electrical Engineering at University of Leeds.
 - 📫: pxl1907@163.com